‘Dance Moms’ Cast Releases Emotional Photos And Messages, Hints The Show Is Over For Good

 There have been rumors previously that Dance Moms was not returning, but it appears that the show is definitely not coming back as per the social media of several of the cast members.
-Nia Sioux Frazier, Christi Lukasiak and Kira Girard all shared heartfelt messages about their time on the show, and even posed next to a whiteboard where someone wrote 2011-2017, the years that Dance Moms has been on the air.
+Nia Sioux Frazier, Christi Lukasiak, and Kira Girard all shared heartfelt messages about their time on the show and even posed next to a whiteboard where someone wrote 2011-2017, the years that Dance Moms has been on the air.

 Last season, it was rumored that the season finale would actually be the series finale, but at the 11th hour, the season was renewed.
-As such, it is unclear if the dancers are mourning over the possibility of the show being cancelled or are already positive that they’ve reached the end of an era.
+As such, it is unclear if the dancers are mourning over the possibility of the show being canceled or are already positive that they’ve reached the end of an era.

 The posts come from this weekend, where the girls participated in their last competition of the season, and possibly the last competition of the television series.
-Fans have come to watch several of the girls grow up on the show, in particular Chloe Lukasiak, Nia Sioux Frazier and Kendall Vertes who have each appeared on Dance Moms since they were quite small.
+Fans have come to watch several of the girls grow up on the show, in particular Chloe Lukasiak, Nia Sioux Frazier and Kendall Vertes, who have each appeared on Dance Moms since they were quite small.

 April 9, 2011/April 15, 2017.
 I've watched this young woman grow up before my very eyes and I had the experience of a lifetime.
 No one will ever understand how things really happened except the people who lived it, so I am so grateful for everyone who I got to share this with: cast, crew, and family.
 And for all of you out there who I have never met, but you root for these girls like their your own, I thank you from the bottom of my heart.
 Just a mom of two beautiful blondes, from Pittsburgh. ❤️❤️❤️

-Christi Lukasiak, mother of fan favorite Chloe Lukasiak, shared a sentimental message on her Instagram yesterday, with photos of Chloe in Dance Moms Season 1 and just recently juxtaposed next to one another.
+Christi Lukasiak, the mother of fan favorite Chloe Lukasiak, shared a sentimental message on her Instagram yesterday, with photos of Chloe in Dance Moms Season 1 and just recently juxtaposed next to one another.

 “April 9, 2011/April 15, 2017.
 I’ve watched this young woman grow up before my very eyes and I had the experience of a lifetime.
 No one will ever understand how things really happened except the people who lived it, so I am so grateful for everyone who I got to share this with: cast, crew, and family.
 And for all of you out there who I have never met, but you root for these girls like their your own, I thank you from the bottom of my heart.
 Just a mom of two beautiful blondes, from Pittsburgh,” she wrote.